 - Enter the appropriate information for your new user.
-Because this user will affect how messages appear for recipients and how events will be displayed in the reports and Communication Center, you may want to identify the user as specific to ServiceNow; for example:
+Because this user affects how messages appear for recipients and how events are displayed in the reports and Communication Center, you may want to identify the user as specific to ServiceNow.
+For example:

 - First Name: ServiceNow

 - User ID: servicenow

 - Make a note of these details; you'll need them when configuring other parts of the integration.

 Next, import the ServiceNow communication plan attached to this article into xMatters.